What are the capabilities of Scorecards 2.0 and how is it different from Scorecards 1.0?

 - After 3 months, given that there is enough scorecard history available, you can turn off the old version of scorecards and move to Scorecards 2.0.
 Then you can mark Scorecard 2.0 as primary (For more details, refer Configure Scorecards 2.0).

-- Another Alternative: Wait for the migration utility (for more details on what will be in scope and what will not be in scope, refer the next question) which will help you move your scorecard historic data, and enable you to use all of the current and future enhancements planned for Scorecards 2.0.
+- Another Alternative: Using the migration utility move your scorecard historic data, and use all of the current and future enhancements planned for Scorecards 2.0.

 - If you are happy with the current functionality of Scorecards, no need to worry.
 We intend to support both versions of scorecards for the near term.
 However, any new functionality will only be built for Scorecards 2.0.
 In the long term, we want to help you move to Scorecards 2.0 and will stop supporting other versions.